 The Bookstore offers new, used, digital, and rental textbooks.
-Students can purchase their textbooks in-store or online at https://www.bkstr.com/lakeshoretechnicalstore/home.
+Students can purchase their textbooks in-store or online.
 Books can be ordered for in-store pick up or home delivery.
 Special arrangements can be made to have your books delivered to the Manitowoc or Sheboygan campus as well.